-Prior to 2000 most discipleship was done on a direct one-to-one bases.
-Kelly and his leadership team would spend time teaching and mentoring these new disciples.
-Even though the mission experienced revival and rapid expansion, discipleship was limited to Kelly and the few qualified leaders the Lord had raised up.
+Prior to 2000, most discipleship was done on a one-to-one basis.
+Kelly and his leadership team would spend time teaching and mentoring each of the new believers.
+Even though the mission experienced revival and rapid expansion, only Kelly a few qualified leaders were discipling new Christians.

 Then in 1998, while building a permanent mission station, Sebadine, one of Kelly’s leaders, suggested that he believed the Lord wanted the mission to start a Bible college.
-Kelly was reluctant to develop a Bible college, as he had never been to a Bible college himself.
-Kelly felt unqualified to start a Bible college.
-After a few years of prayer, however, the Lord established Gatyana Bible College (GBC).
+Kelly was reluctant to do this.
+Because he had never been to a Bible college himself, Kelly felt unqualified.
+But Kelly and the mission were open to doing whatever the Lord was calling them to do.
+After several years of prayer, the Lord established Gatyana Bible College (GBC) in the Transkei.

 GBC is unique in many ways:

-1. It is the only Bible college that teaches the Word of God in the native language, isiXhosa.
-Other Bible colleges require students to learn one of the ‘whiteman’s languages’ (English or Afrikaans).
+- GBC is the only Bible college in the world that teaches the Word of God in the Xhosa language.
+Other Bible colleges require students to learn one of the “white man’s languages” (English or Afrikaans).

-2. GBC allows native leaders to learn the bible in their own culture.
-Other Bible colleges require the students to relocate to the more westernized cities of South Africa to learn the Word of God, while GBC operates in the Xhosa homelands
+- Other Bible colleges require the students to relocate to the more westernized cities of South Africa.

-4. GBC is the only Bible college that doesn’t charge students to learn the Word of God: the Xhosa are a very impoverished people.
-GBC believes that nowhere in the scripture does Jesus, Paul or any teacher/rabbi ever charge to learn about the Gospel.
-Accordingly, GBC doesn’t charge a fee for studying the Bible.
+- GBC is the only Bible college that does not require students to pay tuition.
+The Xhosa are a very impoverished people, with little or no money.
+In addition, GBC believes that nowhere in the scriptures does Jesus, Paul, or any teacher/rabbi ever require payment from anyone to study the Word of God.

-5. GBC is the only Bible college that is governed by native black Africans (with the exception of Kelly).
+- GBC is the only Bible college that is governed by indigenous Africans (with the exception of Kelly).
 Almost all other African Bible colleges are governed by prominent white theologians.
-This governance has been an example that the African blacks are very capable of leading their own ministry.
+This governance has been an example that the national Africans are very capable of leading their own ministry.

-6. GBC is registered and recognized by the South African government as a non-profit organization, and complies with all the regulations of a registered Trust.
+GBC is registered and recognized by the national government as a nonprofit organization, and it complies with all the regulations of a registered trust.